flickerbox/marketo/README.md

 ### Getting campaigns

-You can get available campaigns using the `get_campaigns` function.
+You can get available campaigns using the `get_campaigns` method.

 **Arguments**

 `$name` - Optional, the exact name of the campaign to get

-You would usually use this to figure out what campaigns are available when calling add_to_campaign()
+You would usually use this to figure out what campaigns are available when calling `add_to_campaign()`.

 Returns an object containing all the campaigns that are available to the API.
 Campaigns are only available to the API if they have a Campaign is Requested trigger where the Source is Web Service API.